igor-krechetov/hsmcpp-doc/source/features/transitions/transitions.rst

 .. warning:: It's **strongly discouraged** to usage synchronous transitions in production code.
 They were added mostly for testing purposes, since async unit tests are a headache to deal with.

-Transitions can be executed synchronously using transitionEx() API.
+Transitions can be executed synchronously using :hsmcpp:`HierarchicalStateMachine::transitionEx` API.
 Please keep these things in mind when using synchronous transitions:

 - Don't execute synchronous transitions from HSM callbacks: